reecewdoyle/ReeceDoyle_T2A2/README.md

 Weddings have always been a significant milestone in most cultures around the world.
 They're a time to celebrate the love of the couple that has made the commitment to each other in the precesence of their families and loved ones, **and what is a celebration without music?**

 Whether it be during the ceremeony, during the cocktail hour, the first dance, or the party that ensues once the rituals are out of the way, every part of a wedding is filled with music.
 Thus, the orgainsation of the wedding musicians can truely make or break the day.

+One of the problems a band leader will encounter is that (with very few exceptions, and at nearly every level of the industry) musicians are freelancers.
+Permanent, salaried positions are nonexistent.
+Even if you play in Taylor Swift or Paul McCartney band, at best you could be looking at a contract that lasts as long as a single tour.

+Musicians are several tiny, sole-trader entities that work together.
+Therefore, there is almost never a centralised organisation or staff to deligate tasks or handle the admin side of a wedding booking.
+This can create a myriad of issues with double-bookings, missed bookings, and particularly in the wedding industry, the wrong music being played for the event.
 ***

 ## R2 - Why is it a problem that needs solving?